Research background: Stem cells as a potential treatment for diabetic skin wounds

 Stem cell factor (SCF) — a cell signaling protein — and its receptor are expressed in many types of skin cells, and the SCF signaling pathway has been shown to be important for wound healing.

-Investigators Kenneth W. Liechty, MD, director of Pediatric Surgery Basic and Translational Research at Children’s Hospital Colorado, and Carlos Zgheib, PhD, postdoctoral fellow and instructor of surgery at the University of Colorado School of Medicine, previously demonstrated that certain stem cells (mesenchymal stem cells) improved the healing of diabetic wounds.
+Investigators Ken Liechty, MD, former Director of Pediatric Surgery Basic and Translational Research at Children's Hospital Colorado, and Carlos Zgheib, PhD, postdoctoral fellow and instructor of surgery at the University of Colorado School of Medicine, previously demonstrated that certain stem cells (mesenchymal stem cells) improved the healing of diabetic wounds.
 In cell culture, they showed that SCF can induce the migration of these stem cells.
 However, the role of SCF in skin stem cell migration in diabetic skin wounds was unknown.
 The investigators have now explored the action of SCF in recruiting stem cells and healing diabetic skin wounds.

 The investigators studied wound healing in a widely used mouse model of diabetes.
 The mice have a genetic mutation that results in morbid obesity, chronically high blood sugar levels and death of insulin-producing pancreatic beta cells, as well as delayed wound healing.